Regent Law Financial Aid Policies & Procedures

 Renewal Criteria and Continuing Students

 Awards renew annually at the existing level, assuming the award renewal criteria are met.
-Effective for the 2013-2014 academic year, academic merit awards renew each year with a 2.8 cumulative Spring Semester GPA.
+Effective for the 2013-2014 academic year, academic merit awards renew each year if the student has a 2.8 cumulative spring semester GPA.
 Continuation of all law school awards is contingent on the student's adherence to the University's Honor Code and Standards of Personal Conduct.
 For specific award renewal criteria, click here.

-Students who did not receive a scholarship or grant the first year of law school may be considered for a merit award if they achieve a top 10% ranking in the class.
-Notifications of any changes to a student's scholarship or grant are typically made in June.
+Students who did not receive a scholarship or grant the first year of law school may be considered for a merit award if they are in the top 10 percent of their class.
+Notifications regarding any changes to a student's scholarship or grant are typically made in June.

-Law school awards are available to full-time and part-time degree-seeking students.
-They are not available to auditing or visiting students.
+Law school awards are available for full-time and part-time degree-seeking students.
+They are not available for auditing or visiting students.
 Law school aid applies toward tuition and is based on the following credit hour expectations:

 - First year: 16 Fall and 15 Spring